 Recently our MTh and PhD programmes were submitted to two of the most frequently used and highly recommended evaluators in the USA, namely, the International Education Research Foundation, Inc. (ierf.org) and the American Association of Collegiate Registrars and Admissions Officers’ International Education Services, and both confirmed that these degrees represent attainment of a level of education comparable to the equivalent degrees from a regionally accredited university in the United States.
 Our degrees are also recognised by the German website anabin.kmk.org which provides information about the evaluation of foreign qualifications, as well as by the Brazilian and Argentinian governments.

 On enrolment, you will be required to complete RES6600 Theological Research Methodology, a course which culminates in the submission of your dissertation proposal to the Research Committee.
 You have a maximum of 12 months to submit your research proposal, failing which your registration for the PhD will lapse.

 If and when your dissertation proposal is accepted, under the guidance of your supervisor you will be required to write a dissertation consisting of 80,000-to-100,000 words.

 All work is submitted and returned via email, except for the final bound copies.
 Full details pertaining to the formatting of your dissertation are contained in RES6600.
-Your dissertation will be assessed by two independent External Examiners, as well as an Internal Examiner, and if it is successful, you will be awarded the Doctor of Philosophy degree at the next Graduation Ceremony.
+Your dissertation will be assessed by two independent External Examiners, as well as an Internal Examiner, and if it is successful, you will be awarded the Doctor of Philosophy in Theology degree at the next Graduation Ceremony.
 The maximum duration of this programme, which is at level 10 on the Higher Education Qualifications Framework, is six years.